Ibrahimsyah/Moovy/readme.md

 # Moovy
-Movie and Catalog Hybrid Mobile Apps, built with Clean Architecture Guide by Uncle Bob approach.
+Movie Catalog Hybrid Mobile Apps, built with Clean Architecture Guide by Uncle Bob approach.
 Written in Typescript

 ## Overview
 Building an mobile apps is not as simple as just writing a code, run it, and check if it fulfil the requirements.
 We need to create an apps architecture so our application will be highly readable, testable, scalable, and maintainable.